am-steph/wayscript-login-helper/wayscriptx.md

 *Update: Wayscript Viz as of August 6 has been shutdown for free users and will be completely shut down for all users by September, you should be using Wayscript X moving forward*

 # 1. Make a Wayscript X Account
-Yes I know you made one before, but you'll have to make it again.
-(Don't ask me, I didn't design this platform)
+If you made one before for Wayscript Viz, you'll have to make it again.
+If you are new just make a account (Don't ask me, I didn't design this platform)

 [https://app.wayscript.com/](https://app.wayscript.com/)